Menu

 I reiterate that Telstra, the TIO, and the arbitrator are stating that the confidentiality clauses in the arbitration allow them not to disclose anything about the conduct of our arbitrations to the claimants and the public.

 This further proves that Dr Gordon Hughes should have never allowed this secret meeting without the COT cases being represented.
 Most, if not all, Western democracies would condone allowing the defendants and their lawyers to be present in the judge’s chambers (arbitrator’s office).
 The missing discussion material or questions raised at points 4 and 5 may well be why the parties present agreed to Telstra lawyers drafting the agreement instead of the independent arbitration agreement the government and claimants were assured would be used.
-It could also be where Telstra and the arbitrator, Dr Hughes, agreed and agreed that Telstra would first allow the arbitration resource unit access to all arbitration procedural material (AS-CAV Exhibits 589 to 647 - See AS-CAV 590, Chapter Nine).
+It could also be where Telstra and the arbitrator, Dr Hughes, agreed that Telstra would first allow the arbitration resource unit access to all arbitration procedural material (AS-CAV Exhibits 589 to 647 - See AS-CAV 590, Chapter Nine).
 This allowed them to decide which documents Dr Hughes would see and which would be discarded (see also page 4 here, which shows Telstra’s Steve Black wrote to Warwick Smith on 24 July acknowledging the resource unit would be allowed to vet which documents Dr Hughes would see and which he would not.

 We will never know what was concealed from the COT cases during this clandestine gathering.
 However, in writing, Ferrier Hodgson Corporate Advisory admitted to Dr Hughes that they concealed at least four relevant billing claim documents from the arbitration process.